grosser/ruby-cli-daemon/Readme.md

 Preforking to make all ruby binaries faster.

+Worker:
-- Worker starts when needed
+- starts when needed
-- Worker is kept alive per directory and executable
+- is kept alive per directory and executable
-- Worker prefer bundled executables
+- prefer bundled executables
-- Worker stops when not used for 1 hour
+- stops when not used for 1 hour
+- uses callee's environment

 Usage
 =====